Policies and Frequently Asked Questions

-- Books owned by the UW Libraries may be paged to the library branch of your choice using the UW Libraries Catalog.
+- Books owned by the UW Libraries or our Summit partners may be sent to the library branch of your choice using UW Libraries Search.

 - Books that are owned by other libraries may be requested through interlibrary loan at your public library.
 You may also request articles through your public library.
-Most public libraries provice interlibrary loan at minimal cost to you.
+Most public libraries provide interlibrary loan at minimal cost to you.

 - Articles for personal or recreational use by UW affiliates may be obtained for a fee.
 Costs for this service are not subsidized by the UW Libraries, so you must place requests as though you are a non-UW customer.

 - To do this, you must create a non-UW account and log in as a non-UW customer.
 If you choose to do this, please use a non-UW email address if possible.

 - Interlibrary Loan requests may be cancelled for various reasons.

 - Keep in mind that most articles are protected by copyright.
 You should not post scanned articles to the web or print out multiple copies to share with others without obtaining permission from the publisher.